-- 1. A grade of B or higher in every course. - 2.
-All assigned work must be completed

-- satisfactorily. - 3.
+- 1. A grade of B or higher in sufficient courses to ensure an overall GPA of B or 3.0. - 2.
+All assigned work must be completed satisfactorily. - 3.
 The thesis or master's project requirement must be satisfied. - 4.
 Transfer students with advanced credit must complete 30 credits in residency. - 5.
 All financial obligations must be satisfied. - 6.
 Graduation application requirements must be completed as listed under "Applying for Graduation." - 7.
 Students must complete all academic course requirements in their degree program. - 8.
 Students must complete exit interviews with the office of financial aid.